-Kenworth is one of the renowned names in manufacturing medium and heavy duty class 8 trucks.
+Kenworth is one of the renowned names in the manufacturing industry and heavy-duty class 8 trucks.
 The company is the subsidiary of PACCAR.
-Before manufacturing trucks Kenworth was known for producing school buses and transit buses.
-It is beautiful to know how a company of humble beginnings evolved over 90 years and now one of America’s most sought after manufacturer of heavy duty automobiles.
+Before manufacturing trucks, Kenworth was known for producing school buses and transit buses.
+It is beautiful to know how a company of humble beginnings evolved over 90 years and is now one of America’s most sought after manufacturer of heavy-duty automobiles.

 Let’s dive in and see how Kenworth grew over 90 years and the critical success factors that have worked in Kenworth’s favor.

 It began in 1912 in Portland, Oregon.
 Two brothers George T. and Louis Gerlinger, Jr. had started this company.
-They started very humbly by taking dealership of cars and trucks and named it as Gerlinger Motor Car Works.
-But within two years something clicked and they were not happy with just dealership of other trucks.
-They wanted to manufacture something of their own.
-So in 1914, they started their own manufacturing of trucks.
-In their new trucks they decided to use a more powerful engine than usual trucks had at that time, an inline six-cylinder engine.
-This was at that time an innovation and first time it was used in any commercial trucks.
+They started very humbly by starting a dealership for cars and trucks and named it as Gerlinger Motor Car Works.
+But within two years something clicked and they were not happy with just the dealership — they wanted to manufacture something of their own.
+So in 1914, they started their own truck manufacturing company.
+They decided to use a more powerful engine than typical trucks had at that time, an inline six-cylinder engine.
+This was an innovative engine for the time and it was the first time it was used in any commercial trucks.

 In 1916, the Gerlinger Motor Company moved to Tacoma, Washington.
-The founders of Gerlinger Motor Company took lease from Seattle businessman Edgar K. Worthington and he seemed to get intrigued by the success and the potential of Gerlinger Motor Company.
-Later, in 1917, Worthington and his business partner Captain Frederick Kent purchased the company.
-In 1919, Captain Kent retired from the business, so his son Harry Kent became the new partner of Worthington in the company.
-The company was making great progress and in 1923, Kent and Worthington reincorporated the company by name Kenworth (Ken’ and Worth’).
-In 1926 they started producing buses and Kenworth truck parts.
-And since then there is no looking back.
+The founders of Gerlinger Motor Company took a lease from Seattle businessman Edgar K. Worthington, who seemed to be intrigued by the success and the potential of Gerlinger Motor Company.
+Later, in 1917, Worthington and his business partner, Captain Frederick Kent, purchased the company.
+In 1919, Captain Kent retired from the business, and his son Harry Kent became the new partner in the company.
+They grew to be very successful, so in 1923 Kent and Worthington renamed the company Kenworth (Ken’ and Worth’).
+In 1926, they started producing buses and Kenworth truck parts.
+And since then there was no looking back.

 In 1945, the Kenworth Company was bought by The Pacific Car and Foundry Company.
 In 1960, The Pacific Car and Foundry Company became an international truck manufacturer.
-Kenworth moved to Mexico with the minor stake of 49 per cent.
+Kenworth moved to Mexico with a minor stake of 49%.

-In 1967, a new division was being born.
-It was called Dynacraft division which was founded to provide hoses, adapters, belts and other accessories Kenworth truck plants.
+In 1967, a new division was born.
+It was called Dynacraft division and was founded to provide hoses, adapters, belts, and other accessories to Kenworth truck plants.

 In 1972, realizing that The Pacific Car and Foundry Company no longer reflected the products of the company, the shareholders and directors decided to reform the name and made it PACCAR Inc. The Pacific Car and Foundry Company became a division of PACCAR, located in its original Renton facility.